Kang Eun-tak: Personal life

+Relationships and marriage

 In November 2018, it was confirmed by their respective agencies that Kang and his Love to the End co-star Lee Young-ah have been dating since October 2018.
 In April 2019, it was confirmed by their respective agencies that Kang and Lee Young-ah had ended their relationship earlier that year.

+On April 29, 2024, it was announced that Kang would marry his non-celebrity girlfriend in May after dating for two years.
+They married on May 11 in Seoul.